-Syria United States United Arab Emirates Canada Saudi Arabia France Germany Lebanon United Kingdom Egypt Jordan Netherlands Sweden Kuwait Algeria Tunisia Russia Morocco Palestinian Territory Australia Israel Qatar Ireland Norway Hungary Iraq Bahrain Cyprus Turkey Singapore Austria Spain Yemen Switzerland Oman Libya Greece China Italy Denmark Belgium Poland Czech Republic Brazil Romania Bulgaria South Africa Iran Japan Finland Mexico India Malaysia Sudan Armenia Venezuela Cuba Portugal Ukraine Hong Kong Belarus Mauritania Cameroon Serbia Reunion Indonesia Argentina Lithuania Slovakia South Korea New Zealand Nigeria Kazakhstan Thailand Panama Chile Taiwan Albania Philippines Monaco Luxembourg Saint Vincent and the Grenadines Uganda Afghanistan Latvia Cote D'Ivoire Estonia Togo Slovenia Iceland Bangladesh Ethiopia Vietnam Senegal Ghana Pakistan Benin Croatia Barbados Paraguay Bosnia and Herzegovina Somalia Azerbaijan Martinique Rwanda Malta Uzbekistan Guadeloupe Liberia Brunei Darussalam Burkina Faso Sri Lanka Djibouti Democratic Republic of the Congo Puerto Rico Moldova French Guiana Angola Tanzania Guatemala Ecuador Georgia Colombia Bahamas Cambodia Seychelles Sierra Leone Malawi Peru Maldives North Macedonia Mauritius Laos Mongolia Curacao Trinidad and Tobago Kenya Namibia U.S. Virgin Islands Chad Kyrgyzstan Honduras Costa Rica Botswana Western Sahara Mozambique British Virgin Islands Saint Lucia Republic of the Congo Tajikistan Madagascar Cabo Verde Dominica Dominican Republic Gambia Antigua and Barbuda United Arab Emirates Flag Meaning & Details 9,402 VISITORS FROM HERE!
+Syria United States United Arab Emirates Canada Saudi Arabia France Germany Lebanon United Kingdom Egypt Jordan Netherlands Sweden Kuwait Tunisia Algeria Russia Morocco Palestinian Territory Australia Israel Qatar Ireland Norway Hungary Iraq Bahrain Cyprus Turkey Singapore Austria Spain Yemen Switzerland Oman Libya Greece China Italy Denmark Belgium Poland Czech Republic Romania Brazil Bulgaria South Africa Iran Japan Finland Mexico India Malaysia Sudan Armenia Venezuela Cuba Portugal Ukraine Hong Kong Belarus Mauritania Cameroon Serbia Reunion Indonesia Argentina Lithuania Slovakia South Korea New Zealand Nigeria Kazakhstan Thailand Panama Chile Taiwan Albania Philippines Monaco Luxembourg Saint Vincent and the Grenadines Uganda Afghanistan Latvia Cote D'Ivoire Iceland Bangladesh Estonia Togo Slovenia Ethiopia Vietnam Senegal Ghana Pakistan Benin Croatia Barbados Paraguay Bosnia and Herzegovina Somalia Azerbaijan Martinique Rwanda Malta Uzbekistan Guadeloupe Liberia Brunei Darussalam Georgia Burkina Faso Sri Lanka Djibouti Democratic Republic of the Congo Puerto Rico Moldova French Guiana Angola Tanzania Laos Guatemala Ecuador Colombia Bahamas Cambodia Seychelles Sierra Leone Malawi Peru Maldives North Macedonia Mauritius Mongolia Curacao Trinidad and Tobago Kenya Namibia U.S. Virgin Islands Chad Kyrgyzstan Honduras Costa Rica Botswana Western Sahara Mozambique British Virgin Islands Saint Lucia Republic of the Congo Tajikistan Madagascar Cabo Verde Dominica Dominican Republic Gambia Antigua and Barbuda United Arab Emirates Flag Meaning & Details 9,479 VISITORS FROM HERE!
 United Arab Emirates Flag Flag Information three equal horizontal bands of green (top), white, and black with a wider vertical red band on the hoist side the flag incorporates all four Pan-Arab colors, which in this case represent fertility (green), neutrality (white), petroleum resources (black), and unity (red) red was the traditional color incorporated into all flags of the emirates before their unification

 Learn more about United Arab Emirates »